jorisroovers/gitlint/docs/user_defined_rules.md

 commit.author_email     | string         | Email of the author, result of ```git log --pretty=%aE```
-commit.date             | datetime       | Python ```datetime``` object representing the time of commit commit.is_merge_commit  | boolean        | Boolean indicating whether the commit is a merge commit or not. commit.parents          | list of string | List of parent commit ```sha```s (only for merge commits). commit.changed_files    | list of string | List of files changed in the commit (relative paths). commit.context          | object         | Object pointing to the bigger git context that the commit is part of
+commit.date             | datetime       | Python ```datetime``` object representing the time of commit commit.is_merge_commit  | boolean        | Boolean indicating whether the commit is a merge commit or not. commit.is_revert_commit | boolean        | Boolean indicating whether the commit is a revert commit or not. commit.is_fixup_commit  | boolean        | Boolean indicating whether the commit is a fixup commit or not. commit.is_squash_commit | boolean        | Boolean indicating whether the commit is a squash commit or not. commit.parents          | list of string | List of parent commit ```sha```s (only for merge commits). commit.changed_files    | list of string | List of files changed in the commit (relative paths). commit.context          | object         | Object pointing to the bigger git context that the commit is part of